with Heather Rhoades

 Here are some helpful tips to bear in mind when growing strawberry plants:

 - Sun – The number one tip on how to grow strawberries is that they need sun.
 Make sure that the spot you choose for your strawberry plants get plenty of full sun.
 Many strawberries produce their blossoms in the early spring.
-Making sure that they are in very sunny spot will help keep late frosts from killing off those blossoms.
-Plus, the more sun strawberry plants get, the bigger and better the strawberries they produce will be.
+Making sure that they are in a sunny spot will help keep late frosts from killing off those blossoms.
+Plus, the more sun strawberry plants get, the bigger and better the strawberries they produce.

-- Compost – Compost is another key to how to grow a strawberry patch that produces big, sweet berries.
+- Compost – Compost is another key to growing a strawberry patch that produces big, sweet berries.
 Make sure that the soil has been fully amended with good compost and composted manure.

 - Space – Strawberry plants like to spread out.
 If you give the strawberry plant runners room, they’ll spread and create more strawberry plants for next year.

 - Pinching – I know it can be hard, but with most strawberry plants you will want to pinch the blossoms and strawberry plant runners the first year.
 This will ensure that your strawberries develop a good root system and will be better able to grow the best strawberry possible.

 When the berries on your strawberry plants turn red, you’ll know they are ripe.
-You can pick them at that time, going out every other day or so to look for new strawberries before the slugs get them.
+You can pick these strawberries at that time, going out every other day or so to look for new strawberries before the slugs get them.